d2718/protohax-blog/posts/protohax_01.md

 It works; I'll spare you the output.

-The problem for next time inolves storing some state with each connection, and also reading and writing a binary format where Serde won't help us,[^serde_binary] but the asynchronous accept-communicate-shutdown arc of each connection will be essentiall the same.
-The fourth problem will be tougher, because the connections will have to communicate with each other, but we'll worry about that then.
+The problem for next time inolves storing some state with each connection, and also reading and writing a binary format where Serde won't help us,[^serde_binary] but the asynchronous accept-communicate-shutdown arc of each connection will be essentially the same.
+The fourth problem will be considerably tougher, because the connections will have to communicate with each other, but we'll worry about that then.

 [^serde_binary]: We _could_ use Serde for this, but implementing the `Serialize` and `Deserialize` traits for our nine-byte binary format would be far more trouble than benefit.